azgul/d3-server-checker/README.md

 Usage
 =================
-1) Download "Main.java" (case sensitive) or git clone the repository.
+1) d3-server-checker.jar or git clone the repository.

-2) Open command line prompt (cmd) .. find it in start menu or press windows key + r - type "cmd" - press enter

-3) Use the cd command to get to the folder where you saved "Main.java"

-4) Compile the code with "javac *.java" in cmd

-4) Run the code with "java Main" in cmd
+2) Run d3-server-checker.jar or compile and run Main.java with "javac Main.java" -> "java Main"

 What does it do?